toolleeo/cli-apps/README.md

 * [Rumos](https://github.com/octagony/rumos) - CLI utility for controlling screen brightness.
 * [sysm](https://github.com/jafarlihi/sysm) - Makes your system play custom sounds when any configured system or external event happens.
 * [systeroid](https://github.com/orhun/systeroid) - A more powerful alternative to sysctl(8) with a terminal user interface.
+* [viewport-list-cli](https://github.com/kevva/viewport-list-cli) - Return a list of devices and their viewports.

 ## <a name="terminal"></a>Terminals